ractopen/ractopen/README.md

 ## 🚀 About Me

-Computer Science student learning full-stack web development.
+Computer Science student learning to be a full-stack developer.
 Currently exploring **Laravel** and building projects to level up my skills.

 ⚡ **Fun fact:** I want to learn it all, but I'm lazy 😄